 - Cancelling halfway with Ctrl-C and then expecting the parent to recover gracefully.

-- Forgetting that the subagent runs in an isolated context, so it cannot reference parent variables or files unless you tell it.
+- Forgetting the subagent runs in an isolated context, so it cannot reference parent variables or files unless you tell it.

-- Spawning a subagent for a task that does not actually benefit from isolation; sometimes inline is better.
+- Spawning a subagent for a task that does not benefit from isolation; sometimes inline is better.

 FAQ